Noteworthy Scholarships for Students in North Carolina for 2021

 Amount: up to $1,000

-Applicants must study Criminal Justice or a related field, and must be involved with in extra-cirricular activities.
-Students must be 24 years or younger.
-One scholarship of $1000 dollars will be awarded to the top applicant and two (2) scholarships of $500 dollars each will be awarded to the top two additional applicants.
+To be eligible for the NSLEOA State Educational Scholarship, applicants must study Criminal Justice or a related field and must be involved with in extracurricular activities.
+Students must be 24 years old or younger.
+One scholarship of $1,000 will be awarded to the top applicant and two (2) scholarships of $500 each will be awarded to the top two additional applicants.
 You can find an additional scholarship, specifically for the Gate City Chapter of the association, on their official scholarship page.

 Provider: SECU Foundation